zhangyulin-space/zhangyulin-space.github.io/_posts/2024-10-14-embodied-simulation.md

 ## ðŸ’¡ 4.
 Examples

-- Hearing "bark" â†?simulate sound (auditory)
+- Hearing "bark" ï¿½?simulate sound (auditory)
-- Reading "run" â†?simulate movement (motor)
+- Reading "run" ï¿½?simulate movement (motor)
-- Reading "sunset" â†?simulate colors/scenery (visual)
+- Reading "sunset" ï¿½?simulate colors/scenery (visual)

 ---

 ## ðŸ’­ 5.
 My Reflection

 This changed my view of thinking.
 I used to imagine the brain as a computer sorting symbols.
-But now I see it as a **re-experiencing machine** â€?using the past to make sense of the present.
+But now I see it as a **re-experiencing machine** ï¿½?using the past to make sense of the present.

-Simulation is not just a metaphor â€?itâ€™s a **neural reality**.
+Simulation is not just a metaphor ï¿½?itâ€™s a **neural reality**.

 ---